chros73/rtorrent-wiki/Favoring-group-of-torrents.md

 - setup 2 watch directories to automate this assignment between torrents and groups
 - adjust the upload rate of `slowup` throttle on the fly (with the help of an external script) depending on the current upload rate of the special group and the current global upload rate

+Since all we want to do is seeding (unfortunately we have to download before it :) ), we can also deal with the common problem of asynchronous connections (e.g. ADSL) where upload speed can be slowed down if download speed is close to maximum bandwidth:
+- adjusts the global download rate dynamically to always leave enough bandwidth to the upload rate of 1st main (special) group

+## Realization

 ### Sample config